DigiBP/25DIGIBP2/README.md

 | Google Sheets | Web based spreadsheet application capable of basic scripting and integrations  |

-## 🔮 Next Steps in the Digital Journey
+## Next Steps in the Digital Journey🔮

 While the current implementation delivers strong improvements in process efficiency, scalability, and participant experience, several opportunities remain to increase maturity of GWP's digital training operations: